Stop Giving These Boring Gifts To Your Colleagues

 DON’T GIVE: Passport cases and luggage tags

-Your colleagues likely own an abundance of these, but opportunities to use them are few and far between #workworkbalance
+Your colleagues likely own an abundance of these, but opportunities to swap them around are few and far between.

 What you should give instead: A foldable, clip-on memory foam travel pillow, because the flimsy sponge one is just about as useful as the one that’s on the airplane.